Continually Updated Clinical Reference

 The most widely accepted etiologic theory centers on the prenasal space and fonticulus, which forms between the anterior wall of the nasal skeleton and the frontal and nasal bones.
 Should skin remain attached to fibrous tissues of the nasal capsule in the prenasal space or the fonticulus, epidermal appendages (or other components) may be encroached upon and surrounded by the developing bones, thereby forming a tract.
 Dural attachments also may exist, creating a tract between the nasal skin and the dura that passes through the prenasal space (toward the foramen cecum) or fonticulus.

 These nasal lesions account for 3.7-12% of dermoids in the head and neck and 1.1% of all body dermoids.
 Nasal dermoids generally occur in the midline, most commonly on the nasal dorsum, in the form of a nasal pit or nasal mass.
-They may present anywhere from the columella base to the glabella.
-Dermoids may be single or multiple and can present as a nasal mass or a fistulous tract.
-They present often with hair and sebaceous material (with or without drainage).
-They typically present within the first month of life, and 73% are diagnosed in the first year of life (see Images 1-3).
+They may manifest anywhere from the columella base to the glabella.
+Dermoids may be single or multiple and can manifest as a nasal mass or a fistulous tract.
+They often manifest with hair and sebaceous material (with or without drainage).
+They typically manifest within the first month of life, and 73% are diagnosed in the first year of life (see the images below).

 Gliomas are unencapsulated collections of glial cells situated outside the CNS.
 Possible theories of development include the following: (1) sequestration of glial tissue of the olfactory bulb entrapped during cribriform plate fusion; (2) ectopic neural tissue cells; (3) pinched encephalocele; and (4) inappropriate closure of the anterior neuropore (fonticulus frontalis), with failure of mesoderm to enter the region, resulting in inadequate bone formation.

 Gliomas usually present in childhood as intranasal (30%), extranasal (60%), or combined masses (10%).
 Unlike dermoids, they do not necessarily occur in midline or attach to sinuses or skin.
 Gliomas form a noncompressible mass that does not increase in size on Valsalva testing and does not transilluminate.
-Extranasal gliomas usually are located at glabella level, but they may present laterally.
+Extranasal gliomas are usually located at glabella level, but they may present laterally.
+[8, 9]

 Extranasal gliomas can be approached through standard surgical excisions.
 Intranasal masses that do not extend intracranially may be approached through lateral rhinotomy.
 Gliomas that extend intracranially require neurosurgical intervention.
 Avoid recurrences by removal of all gliomatous tissue.